 Who We Are

-Our Board of Trustees provides governance, leadership and the fiduciary responsibility of leading our school on a path of continued success by preserving the organization’s core values, securing a future and well crafted foundation for our students.
+Our Board of Trustees provides governance, leadership and the fiduciary responsibility of leading our school on a path of continued success by preserving the organization’s core values, securing a well-crafted foundation and future for our students.

 The Guardian Catholic Schools has been committed to bringing forth positive changes since 1995 and we applaud our friends and supporters for aiding in God’s work of “Putting Faith in a Child’s Education”.
 The Administrators and staff of Guardian Catholic School recognize that there are no short cuts to quality.